JoeBee/HiMarine-Invoicing/LOGGING_IMPLEMENTATION.md

-# Logging Implementation for HI Marine Invoicing
+# Logging Implementation for Hi Marine Invoicing

-This document describes the comprehensive logging system implemented in the HI Marine Invoicing application.
+This document describes the comprehensive logging system implemented in the Hi Marine Invoicing application.

 ## Overview